 If you are thinking about or have reached the decision that your marriage is over, you may be wondering how to end your marriage.
 You have three options: You may informally separate, file for a legal separation, or file for a divorce.
 When we talk about separation, this is different from Legal Separation.
 To state you have separated from your spouse, you do not need to file for Legal Separation.
 Informally separating requires that you merely express to your spouse that the marriage is over, and you have taken actions that are consistent with this.
 This does not require that you live in separate houses, but your actions should demonstrate that your romantic relationship has ended and your family and friends should be aware that the marriage is over.

 Legal Separation is a formal process filed with the court and is an alternative to filing for Divorce.

-With Legal Separation, you can obtain all the same orders as in a Divorce (i.e. custody, division of assets, support).
+With Legal Separation, you can obtain all the same orders as in a Divorce (i.e., custody, division of assets, support).
 The difference between a Legal Separation and a Divorce is that with a Legal Separation you remain legally married to the person and are not returned to the legal status of a single person.
 This means that you cannot remarry.

 So why would someone choose Legal Separation over Divorce?

-Legal Separation may be a good option for you if you are concerned about losing insurance coverage or have immigration issues at play.
+Legal Separation may be a good option for you if you are concerned about losing insurance coverage or having immigration issues at play.
 Additionally, a Judgment of Legal Separation can affect your estate planning and other rights of survivorship since most Judgments will cancel the rights to testamentary and nonprobate transfers which occur naturally by operation of law.
 Therefore, you will want to make sure you review all those documents and benefit plans to be certain they reflect whatever agreement you and your spouse desire.

-What is the filing requirement differences?
+What is the filing requirement difference?